 - Notarized English translations of all documents presented if the originals are in a language other than English;

-- A non-refundable application fee of 275 USD.
-New, reduced fee will come into effect on September 12, 2014.
-It will only apply to future applicants.
+- A non-refundable application fee of 180 USD.
 The fee is payable at the time of the appointment at the Consular Section in U.S. dollars or the equivalent in euros, in cash or by credit card.

 What happens next?

 When an Application to Determine Returning Resident Status is approved, the applicant will be instructed to prepare documents for their immigrant visa application, and will need to follow the same guidance as other immigrant visa applicants with locally filled and approved petitions.

 Note!
 Applicants for Returning Resident status should initiate the process by applying well in advance of their intended travel (at least three months beforehand) to allow sufficient time for visa processing.